Ernesto-Valdes/web-pm-tools/code-workflow/code-workflow.md

 ## Remove Personal Settings

-Remove personal settings from your VC project.
-It will help to keep the VC clean and easy to load locally.
-Use the `.gitignore` file:
+Remove personal settings from the project.
+It will help to keep the repo clean and faster to clone for new members of the team.
+Use the `.gitignore` file.
+Here is an example:

 ```
+/* .gitignore file */
 node_modules
 dist
 .tmp